Interview with British Artist & Designer Anna Jacobs

 I really think that the exodus of skills from the UK can make it very difficult for a new designer to get off the blocks.
 The Far East, and for various types of product other European countries for example, are far cheaper for manufacturing, raw materials and skilled labour, but to make it worth it you have to place huge minimum orders and then the process of prototyping can be incredibly slow as pieces are shipped backwards and forwards, and then communication slows.
 Then you finally have a product which needs to be shipped vast distances and you have to travel abroad to see the manufacturing hub etc. etc. However, manufacturing in the UK is a joy and can be very fast, as you can communicate and exchange ideas and physical products overnight or even within hours.
 So if you are a new designer, wanting to create small initial batches of products, UK manufacturing would be far better, as the costs and timings of overseas manufacturing can be prohibitive.

 The problem is that it can be much more expensive and we’ve lost so many skilled artisans.
-The Government is doing a fantastic re-shoring initiative, which will of course help and there are wonderful organisations such as Make it British, who are gathering support for British manufacturing, but I’m sure we could do more.
+The Government is doing a fantastic re-shoring initiative, which will of course help and there are wonderful organizations such as Make it British, who are gathering support for British manufacturing, but I’m sure we could do more.
 One project I’d love to get going at some point is training single parents in various craft skills, which they can use at home and flexibly around their childcare responsibilities.

 How would you describe your own interior style and what is your most prized possession?